Nissan CEO tells Tokyo court Carlos Ghosn had too much power | Headlines

 Uchida's predecessor, Hiroto Saikawa, resigned after he became embroiled in a scandal of his own, also related to under-reported compensation.
 Saikawa has not been charged.

-Nissan has promised to strengthen its corporate governance and auditing checks to prevent a recurrence of any financial wrongdoing.
+Nissan has promised to strengthen its corporate governance and audits to prevent a recurrence of any financial wrongdoing.

 Ghosn has accused other top Nissan executives of plotting to force him out of the company due to fears he might push for Renault, which owns 43% of Nissan, to gain more control over the Japanese automaker.